MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ### Create an MSIX packaging project

 In **Solution Explorer**, right-click your solution and select **Add->New Project...**.
 In the **Add a new project** dialog, select the "Windows Application Packaging Project" template and click **Next**.
 Set the project name to "ExampleWidgetProviderPackage" and click **Create**.
 When prompted, set the target version to TBD and click **OK**.
 Next, right-click the ExampleWidgetProviderPackage project and select **Add->Project reference**.
-Select the **ExampleWidgetProvider** project and click O
+Select the **ExampleWidgetProvider** project and click OK.

 ### Update the package manifest

-In **Solution Explorer** right-click the `Package.appmanifest` file and select **View Code** to open the manifest xml file.
+In **Solution Explorer** right-click the `Package.appxmanifest` file and select **View Code** to open the manifest xml file.
 Next you need to add some namespace declarations for the app package extensions we will be using.
 Add the following namespace definitions to the top-level [Package](/uwp/schemas/appxpackage/uapmanifestschema/element-package) element.

 ```xml
 <!-- Package.appmanifest -->